 Granted the propane is more expensive but it is safer and has a much longer shelf life which could make it lower cost long term.
 I would keep propane stored for long term use, but use low cost gasoline while it was easily available.

-A generator is affordable short term, but even the lowest operating cost option ($0.76/hour) becomes expensive long term, costing $550 per month for electricity and requiring daily trips to the gas station Solar power on the other hand requires a larger investment for equivalent power, but is cheaper to operate.
+A generator is affordable short term, but even the lowest operating cost option ($0.76/hour) becomes expensive long term, costing $550 per month for electricity and requiring regular trips to the gas station Solar power on the other hand requires a larger investment for equivalent power, but is cheaper to operate.

 Such a system might start with a Goal Zero Yeti 3000 Lithium Portable Power System for $2,400, as an addition to your generator system above.
 This is basically a big (280 amp hour) battery that can be charged by your homes power, your generator above while its providing power for your home, or by solar panels or a wind mill once there is no gasoline to run generators with.
 Fully charged, this will run your refrigerator for 50 hours.
 You can buy batteries at a much lower cost to build your own Starter Solar System, but this includes a lot of extras.

 You can also run your Generator above for a few hours and charge this large battery to use during the rest of the day, extending your Generator fuel for potentially weeks.

 For $575 you can add 200 watts of portable Goal Zero Solar Panels specifically designed for this battery power pack.
 It is pre-wired and ready to go by plugging one connector in.
 This 200 watt system will run your refrigerator, an LED light and a box fan.
 Here is a list of estimated power requirements.